If you can't find what you're looking for, please contact our sales team

 Péter Eötvös is one of the most renowned composers of our time; moreover, he is a music teacher and conductor, one of the best known interpreters of 20th century music.
 As a composer, he has never been satisfied by simply composing music: his goal is to involve his public in a complex artistic experience, a ritual event.
 In this way he opposes the abstract musical approaches, so fashionable in the 20th century.
 As he himself says, music is a kind of ceremony, as it has always been regarded in ancient cultures.

 The biggest European orchestras and opera houses regularly order compositions from Eötvös.
 His orchestral compositions have been composed, among others, for the Gulbenkian Orchestra, the Paris Radio Orchestra and the Berlin, Vienna and Los Angeles Philharmonic Orchestras.
-His operas were written for the Glyndebourne Festival Opera and for the Munich, Madrid, Frankfurt and Cologne opera houses.
-His five operas are regularly performed in various theatres of the world.
+His operas were written for the Glyndebourne Festival Opera, for the New York Philharmonics and for the Munich, Madrid, Frankfurt and Cologne opera houses.
+His ten operas are regularly performed in various theatres of the world.
 His first full-night opera, Three sisters, first performed in Lyons in 1998, was already a great international success.
-His last opera, The Tragedy of the Devil was performed in Munich.
+His last opera, Senza sangue was premiered in 2015 in New York.

 Péter Eötvös was born on 2 January, 1944 at Székelyudvarhely (now Odorheiu Secuiesc, Romania).
 He received his diplomas in composition and conducting at the Ferenc Liszt Academy of Music in Budapest and at the Cologne Conservatory.
 He started his career as the music director of the Budapest theatre Vígszínház, then he became an aide to Boulez and Stockhausen.
 Between 1968 and 1976 he was member of the Stockhausen Ensemble in Cologne; from 1971 an 1979 he was a team-mate of the electronic studio of WDR in Cologne.
 In 1978, Pierre Boulez invited him to conduct the inauguration concert of IRCAM in Paris; until 1991 he remained the artistic director of that